alibaba/rax/docs/driver-spec.md

 Driver is the key concept that make the application cross-container running.
 Rax have been implemented [browser driver](../packages/rax/src/drivers/browser.js), [server driver](../packages/rax/src/drivers/server.js) and [weex driver](../packages/rax/src/drivers/weex.js).
 If want Rax works on other container, only need implement the driver specification.
-The Driver should implement follow method:
+The driver should implement follow method:

 * getElementById(id)
 * getChildNodes(node)